-Once accepted into a circle (see Organizations, below), a new arcane hierophant is expected to continue his divine and arcane studies, maintain and defend the circle's citadel. and undertake such missions as might become necessary to maintain the circle's integrity.
+Once accepted into a circle (see Organizations, below), a new arcane hierophant is expected to continue his divine and arcane studies, maintain and defend the circle's citadel, and undertake such missions as might become necessary to maintain the circle's integrity.
 These might include reconnaissance missions (to determine the whereabouts and intentions of potential enemies), diplomatic missions, and seeing to the protection and training of prospective new recruits to the circle.

 If you have the ability to wild shape, many options open up for you.
 The ability is good for fighting, but you also can fly, swim, and even pass through solid ground when in elemental form, making you an excellent scout and infiltrator.
-Don't forget to take the Natural Spell feat in order to be able to use your formidable spellcasting abilities while power gives you.
-You can literally cast spells around corners though the use of this ability.
-You may need to combine it with some divination to get a decent idea of where your spell is aimed.
+Don't forget to take the Natural Spell feat in order to be able to use your formidable spellcasting abilities while using wild shape.